LayerManager/layman/doc/rest.md

 - **description**: String.
 - **updated_at**: String.
 Date and time of last POST/PATCH of the publication.
 Format is [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601), more specifically `YYYY-MM-DDThh:mm:ss.sss±hh:mm`, always in UTC.
 Sample value: `"2021-03-18T09:29:53.769233+00:00"`
 - **wms**
+  - *name*: String.
+Name of the layer on GeoServer in WMS workspace.
   - *url*: String.
 URL of WMS endpoint.
 It points to WMS endpoint of appropriate GeoServer workspace.
   - *time*, available only for time-series layers
     - **units**: String.
 Code of time format.
 Always `ISO8601`.